 Less expected is the announcement that Phone 1 will use an Android-based operating system called Nothing OS.
 Phones running Android are nothing new, but Nothing refers to the software as an “open and seamless ecosystem that will effortlessly connect and integrate Nothing products and products from other world-leading brands,” which suggests it may be something like Huawei’s HarmonyOS, just without being tethered to a single brand.
 Pei wasn’t shy about which company it considers its main competition, naming Apple as the brand it’s targeting with its growing ecosystem.

 We won’t have to wait until the Phone 1 is released before trying Nothing OS, as it will be available as a launcher for selected Android phones starting in April.
-Nothing says the software will have a “coherent interface,” and include custom fonts and sounds, while also taking the best features of Android and integrating them into an operating system built around the essentials.
+Nothing says the software will have a “coherent interface,” and include custom fonts and sounds, while also taking the best features of

 As smartphone operating systems get more complicated, we are keen to see how Nothing OS fits with the company’s ethos of making tech more accessible.
 During the presentation ,Pei showed several examples of how the operating system will look.
 Expect to see fonts using the same pixelated style from the Ear 1, a lot of minimalist screen designs, and simple animations.
 The software will receive three years of Android OS updates, and four years of security updates, which matches several other manufacturers, but isn’t as extensive as Samsung’s five-year commitment.

 Pei also said Nothing will open another round of community-based investment should you want to get involved at a deeper level than simply buying its products.
 Starting April 5, it hopes to raise $10 million from the new community round.
 This follows its first community investment effort in March 2021, during which it raised $1.5 million.